-Comparison of MDNA55 with an eligibility-matched External Control Arm (ECA or also known as Synthetic Control Arm, SCA) demonstrated an improvement in mOS of 61%.
-When stratified by IL4R status, IL4R High subjects in the MDNA55 arm demonstrated improved mOS by 155% (Table 1).
+Comparison of MDNA55 with an eligibility-matched External Control Arm ("ECA" or also known as Synthetic Control Arm, SCA) using propensity-score weighting (Li et al.), an unbiased approach to select patients that match the baseline characteristics of MDNA55 treated patients based on 11 key baseline prognostic factors, demonstrated an improvement in mOS of 72%.
+When stratified by IL4R status, IL4R High subjects in the MDNA55 arm demonstrated improved mOS by 116% (Table 1).